Mystic2122/personal_website/README.md

 # Welcome to my Personal Website

-This repo stores the code for my personal site.
 ---
+This is a repo to store the code for my personal website.

 ## Author
 Nicholas Wendt